technickfreak2000/docker-voltronic-homeassistant/README.md

-# A Docker based Home Assistant interface for MPP/Voltronic Solar Inverters
+# A Docker based Home Assistant interface for WatchPower based Solar Inverters
 ![License](https://img.shields.io/github/license/ned-kelly/docker-voltronic-homeassistant.svg)

 This is a fork of a fork from catalinbordan (https://github.com/catalinbordan/docker-voltronic-homeassistant)